 So how do we really eat every day?
 It’s pretty easy and we can live with it.

-My sister, Patricia, calls us, she included Flexitarians.
+My sister, Patricia us Flexitarians.
 By definition, a Flexitarian is “a person whose diet is mostly vegetarian but sometimes includes meat, fish, or poultry.

-We follow a plant-based diet.
-Vegetarian, not Vegan, about 3 days/week.
-Some days end up Vegan.
-We followed a Vegan Diet for 2 weeks about 5 years ago.
+Allan and I follow a plant-based diet, vegetarian, not vegan, about 3 days/week.
+Some days end up negan.
+We followed a strict vegan diet for 2 weeks about 5 years ago.
 We felt great!
 Slept well.
-But Vegan is not for us long term.
+But vegan is not for us long term.
 What we learned was we both feel so much better when we avoided dairy and grains and ate a plant-based diet.

 - We eat organic fruit and veggies.
 We try to avoid high-glycemic fruits and veggies.